MicrosoftDocs/powerapps-docs/powerapps-docs/teams/perspectives.md

 2. Type the name of the discussion you want to find.

-3. Topics that include discussions which match the search words will be displayed.
+3. Topics which match the search words will be displayed.
 Select the desired Topic.